OVERVIEW

 - Synthetic substances

 Natural substances refer to things that have been used for generations, such as Ashwagandha.
-Ancient Chinese medicine has called upon various natural things that help brain performance, such as Gingko, and Ginseng.
+Ancient Chinese medicine has called upon various natural things that help brain performance, such as Gingko and Ginseng.
 Natural nootropics are substances that come from different elements of our surroundings.
 For example, caffeine is classified as a natural nootropic because we find it in coffee beans and cocoa.
 It’s naturally occurring and has an impact on our mental ability – it typically makes you more focused and alert.

-There are even a whole host of natural nootropic mushrooms like Lion’s Mane and Chaga to name the two best known.
+There are even a whole host of natural nootropic mushrooms like Lion’s Mane and Chaga, to name the two best known.

 Synthetic substances are any nootropics that have been synthetically manufactured.
 In a more simple sense, this refers to prescription medication.
 We have medication for things like ADHD that help you stay focused and avoid feeling distracted.

 Generally, natural nootropics are the best option.
-Synthetic ones do work very well, but they come with a range of side effects and it’s unwise to take them regularly.
+Synthetic ones do work very well, but they come with a range of side effects, and it’s unwise to take them regularly.
 Plus, you have to be prescribed them, while most people can take natural nootropics and benefit from them.

-How do nootropics work?
+What are nootropics? – How do nootropics work?

 Depending on what nootropics you take, they can help with the following: